 Turnover

 Employee turnover is considered by many business leaders to be a simple matter of keeping the numbers down.
-The danger is in thinking about turnover like profit margins.
+The danger is in thinking about employee turnover like profit margins.
 High profits are good; low profits are bad.
-As long as your turnover rate is lower than your competitor’s turnover rate, then you’ve got nothing to worry about, right?
+As long as your employee turnover rate is lower than your competitor’s employee turnover rate, then you have nothing to worry about, right?

 Not always.
-Turnover is not black and white.
+Employee turnover is not a black and white situation.

 “Dysfunctional turnover” is when your best people are leaving, instead of your worst performers.
 The opposite of that situation–your worst performing employees are leaving, and you’re retaining your superstars–is referred to as “functional turnover.”
 In both cases, the actual rate of turnover is important to note, but it isn’t as critical as whether it’s functional or dysfunctional.